 LEXINGTON, Ky.
 (Sept.
-24, 2020) – Save the date for the 2021 Substance Use Research Event (SURE), to be held March 3, 2021, 8 a.m. – 5 p.m. in the University of Kentucky Gatton Student Center; however, per COVID-19 guidelines, the in-person format is tentative.
+24, 2020) – Save the date for the 2021 Substance Use Research Event (SURE), to be held March 3, 2021 in a virtual format.
 This annual event showcases the work of faculty across UK’s campus who are working to reduce the impact of substance use disorder in Kentucky and beyond.

 This year’s event will feature two speakers from outside of UK, along with three thematic symposia from UK faculty and a data blitz for trainees.